-Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
-Exams will not be returned to students but may be reviewed by contacting your instructor.
+Students are responsible for all material covered in the lectures as well as the assigned readings and asynchronous videos and content made available electronically.
+Assignments/exams will not be returned to students but may be reviewed by contacting your instructor.